 Professor Jan Dalhuisen

-Jan Dalhuisen is Professor in the School of Law since 1996.
+Jan Dalhuisen has been a Professor in the School of Law since 1996.
 He graduated from the University of Amsterdam, where he also received his PhD, and from the University of California at Berkeley.
 He is a Corresponding Member of the Royal Netherlands Academy of Arts and Sciences.

 He is a regular Visiting Professor at UC Berkeley, and earlier at the Tsinghua University in Beijing and the UNSW in Sydney.
 He holds the Miranda Chair in Transnational Financial Law at the Catholic University in Lisbon.